ohtuprojektiryhma/kitsain/documentation/restapidocs.md

 - ingredients: JSON array of ingredients as strings.
 - recipe_type: String of conditions that the recipe must fulfill.

+Optional fields in the request body:

+- exp_soon: JSON array of ingredients, that have expiration dates coming up, and such will always be used in the generated recipe.
+Defaults to "".
+- supplies: JSON array of kitchen supplies that can be used in the generated recipe, defaults to "basic kitchen supplies".
+- pantry_only: String that informs whether only pantry items should be used in the generated recipe, defaults to "False"

 **Returns:** JSON object with fields:

 - ingredients: JSON object with format "ingredient": "amount".